 The biggest employer of surgeons throughout the UK is the National Health Service (NHS).
 You will also be able to find job vacancies in the private sector.

 You’ll be able to find suitable opportunities online by exploring major job boards like Indeed, Monster and Reed.
-Our very own CareerAddict Jobs is another great option.
+Our very own jobs area is another great option.

 For more specialist websites, check out:

 4. Develop Your Career

 Working as a surgeon means that you need keep your skills and knowledge up to date throughout your career.
 Continuing professional development (CPD) is an excellent way to ensure this.

 Surgeons in the UK should:

 - Complete 50 hours of CPD every year and a minimum of 250 hours in a revalidation cycle

 - Choose CPD activities that are relevant to the surgeon’s practice and that support his/her current skills, knowledge and career development